emdorgan/team-profile-generator/README.md

 * Open up your terminal.
 * Navigate to the readme-generator folder using `cd <directory name>` to change directories (use the `ls` command to see files in your current directory).
 * Run the command 'npm install inquirer' and wait for packages to install.
-* Finally, enter the command 'node index.js" and follow the promps.
+* Enter the command 'node index.js" and follow the promps.
+* Once you've added all the engineers and interns, choose the "I'm done" option and your `index.html` file will be generated in the `dist` directory
+* Copy the ENTIRE contents of the `dist` directory (make sure and get the css files).

 * Dev Notes: If you want to modify the code, the test sofware can be accessed with 'npm install jest' and run with 'npm run test'